ChakshuGureja/ChakshuGureja.github.io/README.md

 Created Python Scripts to perform some automated tasks.

-Installing configuring adjusting maintaining and troubleshooting operations on windows and Linux operating systems.
+Installing, configuring, adjusting, maintaining and performed troubleshooting operations on windows and Linux operating systems.

 Experienced in setting networks between machines.
 Created several programs using Java Language